 On August 1, 2006, the Corporation purchased three prime-based interest rate floor agreements with an aggregate notional amount of \$250 million and strike rates ranging from 6% to 7%.
 The combined purchase price of approximately \$550,000 will be amortized on an allocated fair value basis over the three-year term of the agreements.
-During the quarter, the fair value of the floors increased by \$62,000 to \$490,000.
-No ineffectiveness was required to be recognized.
+The fair value of the floors at September 30, 2007 was \$928,000.
+Ineffectiveness from the hedging relationships was immaterial.
 The Corporation's objective in using interest rate floors is to add stability to interest income by reducing its exposure to decreases in cash flows on its prime-based loans.
 An interest rate floor agreement involves the receipt of cash payments when the underlying interest rate falls below the floor strike rate over the life of the agreement without exchange of the underlying principal (notional) amount.
 The interest rate floors are designated as cash flow hedges and will be accounted for in accordance with SFAS No. 133, Accounting for Derivative Instruments and Hedging Activities, as amended.